Cabinet of Brazil: Responsibilities

-Ministers assist the President of the Republic in the exercise of executive power.
-Each minister is responsible for the general administration of a government portfolio, and heads the corresponding government ministry.
-Ministers prepare standards, monitor and evaluate federal programs, and formulate and implement policies for the sectors they represent.
+The Ministers of State assist the President of the Republic in overall direction of public administration.
+Each minister is responsible for the general administration of a government portfolio, and heads the corresponding ministry or office.
+The Ministries prepare decrees, monitor and evaluate federal programs, and formulate and implement policies for the sectors they represent.
 They are also responsible for establishing strategies, policies and priorities in the application of public resources.
-Generally, the minister considered to be the highest-ranking is the Chief of Staff, while other high-profile ministers include Finance, Justice, External Relations and Defense.
+Generally, the Minister of State considered to be the highest-ranking is the Chief of Staff (Chefe da Casa Civil), while other high-profile ministers include Finance, Justice, External Relations and Defense.